With IMGinfo you can inspect the contents of an IMG file (those on your GPS, but also the files used by MapSource) or (with limited info) a GMP file.

 Included with this tool is the command line version of GMapTool.
 GMapTool is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) License.

-Garmin used to have a lot of documentation about their extensions on the gpx format on http://developer.garmin.com/schemas, but that was lost when they redesigned the developer site.
+Garmin used to have a lot of documentation about their extensions on the gpx format on https://developer.garmin.com/schemas, but that was lost when they redesigned the developer site.
 A couple of days before the site was changed I copied that stuff with the idea that it might be removed some day....
 Just in time, as it turned out.

 Well, for those that need it for creating programs that read or write gpx or tcx files: here it is.